Ivorforce/Monoteny/README.md

     - Make a compute shader / object graph.
     - Write code to get LaTeX formulas.
     - Test your algorithm's accuracy with perfect precision rationals.
-    - Boost the library of a language (your language?) with everything Monoteny has to offer.

 #### Monoteny isn't well-suited for: